morag11/hangShrek/README.md

 ## How to Run

-You should be able to run the game with npm start from your terminal.

-Please install React Bootstrap with
+First, either download or clone this hangShrek repository.

+Go to your terminal and cd to the 'hangman' folder.

+Once you are in the hangman folder type
 ### `npm install react-bootstrap`

 then start the application with
 ### `npm start`

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.